 Location Determines Strength

-Tidal movement will be the strongest near the major passes.
-Further into the bay system the effects of tide will be much less.
+The tidal movement will be the strongest near the major passes.
+Further, into the bay system, the effects of the tide will be much less.
 Chester Moore explains it like this in his Flounder Fever book, “A tide is a large, slow-moving wave that starts off in the ocean, moves through a pass, and ends up in the back of a bay or upland into a river system.”

 Tides Not the Only Thing Moving Water